zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episod e 657.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-You can download a Lear ning Guide from our website that will help you improve your English.
+You can download a Learning Guide from our website that will help you improve your English.

 Today’s episode is about the fascinating world of c heck writing.
 Let’s get started.